Mob Museum: History

 In 2000, the federal government sold the former post office and federal courthouse to the city for $1, with stipulations that the building be restored to its original look and be used for a cultural purpose.

 Then-Mayor Oscar Goodman, himself a former Mob defense attorney, had the idea for a mob museum in 2002.
 The idea faced early opposition from Italian-American groups, while being supported by the FBI, including the former head agent in Las Vegas, Ellen Knowlton, who joined as president of the museum's board.

 The project budget was estimated at $50 million, including $26 million for restoring the building.
 Funding included federal, state, and local grants.
 Goodman generated controversy by suggesting that federal stimulus money could be used for the museum.

 The museum opened February 14, 2012.
 (The morning and day before were reserved for press and dignitary ceremonies.)
-As of January 2024, prices were $34.95 for adults ($19.95 for Nevada residents), with varying prices for other categories such as students and groups.
+As of summer 2026, general admission is $37.95 for adults ($19.95 for Nevada residents), with varying prices for other categories such as students and groups.